 Optimising our Distribution

-As global demand for food continues to grow, responsible agriculture and sourcing have never been more important.
+We must develop a sustainable supply chain that shares value with local communities, protects the environment and provides a consistent supply of raw materials for our business.
 We aim to operate in a way that improves the quality of life for local individuals and communities, helps the environment and ensures a consistent supply of our raw materials.

 100% of our suppliers have signed and were compliant with the principles expressed in our Supplier Code.